SKopecz/PositiveIntegrators.jl/docs/src/stratospheric_reaction.md

     )
 ```

-As MPRK schemes do not preserve general linear invariants, especially when applied to non-conservative PDS, we compute and plot the relative errors with respect to both linear invariants.
+As MPRK schemes do not preserve general linear invariants, especially when applied to non-conservative PDS, we compute and plot the relative errors with respect to both linear invariants to see how well these are preserved.
 ```@example stratreac
 linear_invariant(a, u) = sum(a .* u)